muromec/watcat/README.md

 ## What?

 This is not a cat.
-A picture of a cat will be added to increase confusion somewhere in future.
+A picture of a cat is included at the end.
 This is poor man's linker or bundler for WAT.

 ## Okey, really